Ashishrock9394/PongGame/README.md

-# Welcome to my Ping-Pong Game
+# Welcome to my PongGame

-A classic Ping Pong game implemented in Java using the Java Swing library.
-The game provides a simple and interactive experience where players can compete against each other.
+A classic Pong game implemented in Java using the Java Swing library.

 *Features*
 - #### Player vs Player: Play against a friend or family member on the same computer, taking turns to control the paddles.

 - #### Realistic Physics: Experience realistic ball movement and collision behavior, mimicking the dynamics of a Ping Pong game.
 - #### Score Tracking: Keep track of the score for each player and display it during the game.
 #